 As a parent in Singapore, I know that children’s education can be costly.
 One of the things that parents need to set aside funds for, would be for children’s tertiary education.
 Higher education fees are increasing; school fees and expenses differ between local universities versus an overseas education too.
 Don’t forget about meals, transport, textbooks and more… so, the only way to ensure you have enough for each child is to start saving early.

-Besides family reunions and gifting of red packets, Chinese New Year is also a time to spread joy to others in the community.
-Take this time to remind your kids about those who may not have their family with them or are going through challenging times.
 The world could do with more empathy and less self-centred people and this nurturing starts from young.
 Share some ideas with him on how his Ang Bao money can go a long way to make a big difference in someone else’s life.
-Donating it to a social cause or charity organisation, is a way of stretching that cash and helping others at the same time.

 Are you ready to plan ahead for your family’s future, including retirement and kids’ university fees?
 I’m a mother and Financial Consultant raising my family in Singapore, and I understand how challenging achieving financial confidence may seem like a distant dream.
 I’m just a phone call or text away to share my knowledge and experience to journey with you beyond finance.